Data-Advantage/vibestack/2-refine/README.md

   - [ ] Applied visual design enhancements
   - [ ] Fixed bugs identified through feedback
   - [ ] Improved overall responsiveness and performance

+- [ ] Purchased and configured domain:
+  - [ ] Selected and bought appropriate domain
+  - [ ] Configured DNS settings properly
+  - [ ] Connected domain to your application
+  - [ ] Verified domain is working correctly

 **What's Next**: On Day 3, you'll build upon your refined prototype to develop a complete application with all features, connected systems, and responsive design.